Zxyero/26SPR_TA7002_Rotator_Tool/README.md

 # Known bugs and workarounds :
 - Undo (Ctrl-Z) doesnt apply to rotation changes made with tool, can undo random rotation changes by following 'clear rotation' instruction below.

-- can repeat a new randomised rotation by re-applying the 'apply change to selected' button
+- Can repeat a new randomised rotation by re-applying the 'apply change to selected' button
-- **clear rotation** (returns to actors original applied  rotation) by unchecking all checkboxes and selecting the 'apply change to selected' button = clear rotation.
+- **Clear Rotation** (returns to actors original applied  rotation) by unchecking all checkboxes and selecting the 'apply change to selected' button = clear rotation.